mitsuki31/mitsuki31/README.md

 ## 👋 Hi, There

 I'm a self-taught programmer from **Indonesia** 🇮🇩, and also a vocational school student.
 There's _nothing special_ about me.
-In my spare time, I like to read some materials about programming, and make some small projects to learn.
+In my spare time, I'd like to read some materials about programming, and make some small projects to learn.

-Currently trying to get into front-end programming🔥, as I used hate it😅.

 ---